LTonstad/DSI_Capstone_Two/README.md

 * **Goal**: Use NLP to identify what words or phrases in a movies description correlate with a higher rating on IMDB

+* Originally wanted to use this [PCPartPicker API](https://pypi.org/project/pcpartpicker/) to gather pc component data and categorize according to budget for a PC build but in practice I found it very hard to gather the data and move it into pandas properly

 *Other datasets I had considered*
 [Food Images](https://www.kaggle.com/kmader/food41)
 [Brewery Dataset](https://www.kaggle.com/ankurnapa/brewery-dataset?select=beers.csv)